vertica/ddR/ddR/vignettes/user_guide.md

 ## [4,]    3    3    4    4
 ```

-### Collect, parts
+### Collect() and parts()

-As mentioned above, `collect` allows you to pull the data from the partitions of a distributed object and convert it into a local R object.
+As mentioned above, `collect` allows you to gather data from the
+partitions of a distributed object and convert it into a local R
+object.

-You may also pull an individual partition of the distributed object by using the second parameter of `collect`.
-For example, to get the third partition of our previous darray, `my.array2`, we can do:
+You can gather individual partitions of the distributed object by
+using the second parameter of `collect`.
+For example, to get the third
+partition of our previous darray, `my.array2`, you can write:

 ```r